List of Darkwing Duck characters: Megavolt

-Megavolt (voiced by Dan Castellaneta) is an insane rat with the ability to control electricity and a former classmate of Darkwing Duck's in high school, where he gained his powers after bullies sabotaged his science experiment.
+Megavolt (voiced by Dan Castellaneta in the original series, Keith Ferguson in the 2017 DuckTales reboot) is an insane rat with the ability to control electricity and a former classmate of Darkwing Duck's in high school, where he gained his powers after bullies sabotaged his science experiment.
 Known in his civilian life as Elmo Sputterspark, Megavolt debuted as his supervillain persona at the senior prom to get revenge on his classmates, spurring Drake Mallard to create his Darkwing Duck persona and defend the guests.
 Most of Megavolt's crimes are motivated by the delusional belief that he is helping to "free" electrical devices, which he believes are sentient beings who have been enslaved.
 He is the only member of the Fearsome Five to team up with another member independent of the organization, twice partnering with Quackerjack.
 In the comic story "The Duck Knight Returns", he is forced to retire from super-villainy and get an office job, though he eventually returns to being Megavolt at Negaduck's behest.

 Megavolt is creator Tad Stones' favorite villain, and as a result, is the most frequently appearing antagonist in the series.